-- 1. development and maintenance of the premed chapters at the local level; (2003) - 2. representation of concerns of the premedical student membership to the Board of Trustees; (2003) - 3. service as a resource to premedical student members of the Association for information about or contact with levels of the organization; (2003) - 4. facilitation of meetings of premedical members of the organization at the annual meeting.
+- 1. development and maintenance of the premed chapters at the local level and assistance of chapters with fewer than five members in good standing at risk of charter revocation; (2004) - 2. representation of concerns of the premedical student membership to the Board of Trustees; (2003) - 3. service as a resource to premedical student members of the Association for information about or contact with levels of the organization; (2003) - 4. facilitation of meetings of premedical members of the organization at the annual meeting.
 (2003)